Cwexus/xyops/docs/data-structures.md

 ## User.color_acc

 A boolean, which indicates the user uses "color accessibility mode".
 This adjusts the UI colors for better visibility.

-## User.grayscale

-A boolean, which indicates the user uses "grayscale mode".
-This removes all color from the UI and instead renders everything using shades of gray.

 ## User.privacy_mode